ultraleap/Element/Language/ElementReferenceManual.md

 `Num` values are:
 * Indexable - `Num` has no fields but does have instance functions defined on the `struct` declaration for `Num`.
 * Constraints - `Num` is a concrete Constraint which can be used to require that a value be a number.
-* Serializable - numbers are data and can be serialized across the host boundary.
+* Serializable - numbers are plain data and can be serialized across the host boundary.

 Numbers are definable as literals or returned as a result from a `Num` expression.
 Literal number values can be declared in the following forms: